 In : dbf = Dbf5('fake_file_name.dbf') In : dbf.to_csv('junk.csv')

 If you are unhappy with the default CSV output of this module, Pandas also has very powerful CSV export capabilities for DataFrames.

-Most SQL databases can create tables directly from local CSV files.
-The pure-Python to_textsql method creates two files: 1) a header-less CSV file containing the DBF contents, and 2) a SQL file containing the appropriate table creation and CSV import code.
-It is up to you to run the SQL file as a separate step.
-This function takes two mandatory arguments, which are simply the names of the SQL and CSV files, respectively.
+Most SQL databases can import CSV files directly into an available table.
+The pure-Python to_textsql method creates a SQL file containing the appropriate table creation SQL and the SQL-variant command needed for loading the file.
+In addition, the header-less CSV file is also created.
+(It is up to you to load run the SQL file.
+See below.)
+This function takes two mandatory arguments.
+First, the name of of the SQL text file that you’d like to create, and second, the name of the CSV file you’d like to create.
 In addition, there are a number of optional keyword arguments as well. sqltype controls the output dialect.
-The default is ‘sqlite’, but ‘postgres’ is also accepted. table sets the name of the SQL table that will be created.
+The default is ‘sqlite’, but ‘postgres’ is also accepted. table can be used to set the name of the SQL table that will be created.
 By default, this will be the name of the DBF file without the file extension.
 You should escape quote characters (”) in the CSV file.
 This is controlled with the escapeqoute keyword, which defaults to '"'.
 (This changes ‘”’ in text strings to ‘””’, which the SQL server should ignore.)
 The chunksize, na, and header keywords are used to control the CSV file.
 See above.